mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

     * Error
     * Verify

-The report will also include a count of outbound messages unable to be transmitted due to connectivity issues or other errors, for each message type.
-This report will be based on the contents of each client's local database table of stored messages.
-MIE will run the report for each client under consideration and aggregate the results.
+The report will also include the rate of outbound messages unable to be transmitted due to connectivity issues or other errors, for each message type.
+This rate will be calculated as the number of failed outbound messages (numerator) divided by the total number of outbound messages attempted (denominator) for each message type.
+The report will be based on the contents of each client's local database table of stored messages.
+MIE will run the report for each client under consideration and aggregate the rate results.

 #### Expected Outcome(s)

-Each of the supported message types should have a total greater than zero,and the number of outbound messages with errors should be significantly lower than the total number attempted to be sent.
-Based on past usage patterns of outbound message types, the number of NewRx messages is anticipated to be greater than RxChangeResponse, CancelRx, or RxRenewalResponse.
+Each supported message type should have a transmission attempt rate greater than zero, and the rate of outbound messages with errors should be significantly lower than the overall transmission attempt rate.
+Based on past usage patterns, the rate of NewRx messages is anticipated to be higher than that of RxChangeResponse, CancelRx, or RxRenewalResponse.

 #### Care Setting(s)